 Comparing Zales and James Allen

-Doing some very simple math makes it clear that even though they average a one-hundred percent gross profit margin, they still could not manage to be profitable at the end of the year because of their astronomical overhead costs.
+Doing some simple math makes it clear that even though Zales averages a one-hundred percent gross profit margin, they still could not manage to be profitable at the end of the year because of their astronomical overhead costs.

-Online-only stores, you could imagine, suffer no such problems.
-Each store in the Zales Corp chain has such high expenses only to service a relatively small and local clientele.
+Online-only stores, as expected, suffer no such problems.
+Each store in the Zales Corp chain incurs high expenses only to service a relatively small and local clientele.